-Benefits at retirement are based on contributions, net earnings, and [CA3] age.
+Benefits at retirement are based on contributions, and net earnings.
 The faculty member can choose among a number of investment options.
-The ORPs are qualified under IRS code section 401(a) and vesting is immediate.
+The ORPs-isare-qualified under IRS code section 401(a) and vesting is immediate.
 Investment risks are borne by the employee with risks varying based on types of funds selected.
-Fidelity and TIAA are the providers for Virginia Tech's ORPs.
+Fidelity and TIAA are the providers for Virginia Tech's ORP.